yunginnanet/BDSM-linux/README.md

 ### Status

-As of writing the thing runs, going to test it fully momentarily.
+As of writing the thing runs, ~~going to test it fully momentarily.~~

+As of writing, it's successfully scanning the FTP server...
+More test results soon :)

 #### Known issues